Taiwanese-American, Brooklyn, New York City, USA

 American, Oahu, Hawaii, USA

-Chief Senior IMSM I Overseer of Cardiology and Endocrine teachings I IMSM Social Media Planner I IMSM Recruitment Officer
+Senior Chief IMSM Officer I Overseer of Cardiology and Endocrine Teachings I IMSM Social Media Controller I IMSM Recruitment Officer

 Bio: